 Once chosen as a PIFP Partner (late November 2017), organizations gain access to highly competent, committed, and energetic candidates who have studied on Colorado College’s unique Block Plan, which teaches students to explore and analyze subjects intensively, while working in teams with faculty and students to provide answers and solutions on short deadlines.

 Each PIFP candidate is interviewed by the program to ensure a good fit for a fellowship position before he or she is recommended to an organization.
 Organizations are forwarded three or four pre-qualified candidates, which they interview before making the final choice of their fellow.

 Summer Fellowships are 10 weeks in length (typically beginning in late May or early June).
 Partner organizations pay the Summer Fellow $4000.

-Yearlong Fellowships are 12 months in length (typically beginning in early June).
+Yearlong Fellowships are 12 months in length (typically beginning in June).
 Partner organizations pay the Yearlong Fellow $30,000, plus cover health insurance.

 Organizations may apply for funds to offset the cost of hosting a fellow.
 Please see the partner organization application form for more information.